Bunte Mischung (ProSpecieRara)

 Non hybrid

-Sow sufficiently early and not too dense.
-Against carrot fly helps mounding, mixed culture with leeks, cultivation under net and avoid areas with fresh organic fertilizers.
-Carrots take a long time to germinate and must be kept moist during this time.
-Later singling is usually necessary for the formation of large beets.
+Sow sufficiently early and not too densely.
+Mounding, mixed cultivation with leeks, cultivation under netting and avoiding areas with fresh organic fertilizer help to prevent the carrot fly.
+Carrots take a very long time to germinate and must be kept moist during this time.
+Later separation is usually necessary to form large turnips.
 Do not grow umbellifers on the same area more often than every 4 years.
 Development time: 130-140 days.

 Light requirement